eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Security threat modelling and penetration testing
 		* Certification standards and compliance testing
 		* Security testing on covert red team campaigns, or similar offensive security experience
++ skill set:
+	- Principal Security Architect will develop a strategic direction for the security-related architecture of Lattice products, working closely with FPGA system and architecture experts to advance the company's presence within security-sensitive systems
+		* Reduce risks, threats, and vulnerabilities in systems built with Lattice products
+		* Drive Lattice's roadmap for data and design security within our programmable logic product line
+		* Meet with customers and ecosystem partners to ensure requirements are understood, implementations are sound, and the broader ecosystem is moving to meet the future challenges
+		* Coordinate across functional business units to ensure robust, secure posture from design to implementation
+		* Represent Lattice at industry forums related to data and design security
+		* Coordinate development of tools, methods, and training to support staff in achieving security objectives and ensure effectiveness of security standards
+		* Will partner closely with engineering, sales, marketing, applications, and end to end customers
+		* Strong customer facing skills
+	- Behaviors
+		* Dedicated: Devoted to a task or purpose with loyalty or integrity
+		* Team Player: Works well as a member of a group
+		* Leader: Inspires teammates to follow them
+	- Motivations
+		* Goal Completion: Inspired to perform well by the completion of tasks
+		* Ability to Make an Impact: Inspired to perform well by the ability to contribute to the success of a project or the organization
+		* Entrepreneurial Spirit: Inspired to perform well by an ability to drive new ventures within the business
+	- Education
+		* Required: Bachelors or better in Computer Science or related field.
+		* Preferred: Masters or better in Computer Science or related field.
+	- Experience
+		* Expert knowledge/background in secure code authentication/attestation and chains of trust
+		* Experience in industry attack, vulnerabilities and solutions around design and data security
+		* Working knowledge of online service architectures for connected/IOT systems
+		* Well versed in Secure Architecture and Design fundamentals
+		* 10 years: 10+ years of experience in the hardware data security industry